 In order to share wisdom with others a person needs to maintain integrity in the way he develops and reveals it.
-For this purpose, the source of wisdom is understood to be the heart.
+For this purpose, the source of wisdom is understood to be the heart (or the mind).
 Ideas are developed in the heart into a form that is ready to be revealed and shared.

 But a lot can happen to those ideas on the way to the lips, the point at which they actually leave the boundaries of the person’s body.
 Ideas can get distorted through lack of true understanding, through bias, or self-serving dishonesty.

 The lips are the external instrument of speech, receiving the end result of the thought process.
 A truly wise man will make an effort to maintain consistency between the thoughts that originate in his heart and the words that pass out through his lips.

 ז = שִׂפְתֵי חֲכָמִים יְזָרוּ דָעַת וְלֵב כְּסִילִים לֹא־כֵן

 (7) The lips of the wise spread true knowledge;

 This proverb compares the idea development process among wise men with that among fools.
 The lips are the end point of the process, but for wise men it matches the origin, which is the heart.
 Thus, the knowledge that is ultimately passed by their lips is true.
 But that is not the case for fools, who have distorted the knowledge produced in their hearts before it reaches their lips.

 (7) The lips of the wise — שִׂפְתֵי חֲכָמִים

 delivered by their lips with integrity intact.

 But as for the heart of fools — וְלֵב כְּסִילִים